-Join Richard Harrington for an in-depth discussion in this video What is stop motion, and how does it work?, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video What is stop motion, and how does it work?, part of Learning Stop Motion Animation.

 Before we jump into actual techniques, let's establish what stop-motion animation actually is.
 It's a pretty straightforward concept.
 Now, with traditional animation, it's really a series of still images that play back rapidly.
 In fact, video is the exact same way.
 The way your brain works with persistence of vision is that if you see enough still images per second, your brain sort of blends them all together into smooth motion.
 So with stop motion animation, it's really up to you how smooth that gets.